canonical/netplan.io/examples.md

 ## DHCP and static addressing

-To have the interface named 'enp3s0' get assigned a DHCP address create a YAML file with the following:
+To let the interface named 'enp3s0' get an address via DHCP, create a YAML file with the following:

 ```yaml
 network: